electronic logbook truck driver using device

 Electronic logbooks automate Hours of Service records for truck drivers.

-What is an electronic logbook?
+What is an electronic log book?

-Electronic logbooks must capture the following information:
+Electronic logbooks for truckers must capture the following information:

 • Date